-We do not know why exactly we need it, but we do.
-Sleep is one essential process that has to occur regularly.
-Without it, every system in the body is disrupted, our health suffers, and our productivity falls.
+Sleep is an essential bodily process that needs to occur regularly and for the appropriate length of time.
+Without it, every system in the body gets disrupted, our health suffers, we feel terrible, and our productivity goes down.

-Sleep is literally what makes us human, and every sleep-deprived person can attest to it: We need it.
-Today, we will explore three ways in which sleep impacts our fitness outcomes.
-Perfectly time before the Easter break, so let us dive in.
+Sleep is literally what makes us human, and every sleep-deprived person can attest to it: we need to sleep.
+Today, we will explore three ways sleep impacts our fitness outcomes.
+So let us dive in.

 1. Sleep is vital for muscle growth and recovery

 Muscle growth and optimal recovery occur when muscle protein synthesis (MPS) rates exceed those of protein degradation.
-The body is in a constant state of breaking down proteins.
-So long as new proteins come to replace the old ones, protein turnover ticks like a Swiss watch, and we grow well.
+The body is constantly breaking down proteins, and so long as new proteins come to replace the old ones, protein turnover ticks like a Swiss watch, and we grow.

 2. Sleep is essential for optimal fat-burning